 What You Need to Know About the Ideal Car Battery Voltage Range

 The Basics of Taking a Voltage Reading

 Knowing your battery’s voltage range is a good starting point, but it isn't enough.
 A healthy battery might have low voltage if it's discharged--it's not an indicator of the battery's internal health.
 You also have to know how to measure your car’s specific voltage at any given time, and be able to compare it with past results to find out whether or not the battery might be dying.
 The voltage range can be measured easily with a voltmeter.
 All you have to do is set the meter to a maximum value above 12-15 volts (a 25 or 50-volt range should be enough), and touch the positive cable of the voltmeter to the positive terminal of the battery, and the negative cable of the meter to the negative terminal.
 The reading should be fairly accurate, and you’ll find the results will be easy to interpret once you know exactly what to expect.
 If you get a negative voltage reading, that means you've swapped the leads on the multimeter.
 Simply swap them back, and you'll get an accurate reading.

-Measuring your car battery’s voltage can be a great way to determine just how charged your battery might be.
+Measuring your car battery’s voltage can be a great way to determine how charged your battery might be.
 The ideal car battery voltage range will provide you with a relevant interval according to which you can measure precisely what the voltage says about the battery’s current charge.
-A perfect voltage (without any devices or electronic systems plugged in) is between 13.7 and 14.7V.
+A perfect voltage with the engine running is between 13.7 and 14.7V.
 With the engine off, you should get a reading of 12.6 volts.
-If the battery isn’t fully charged, it will diminish to 12.4V at 75%, 12V when it’s only operating at 25%, and up to 11.9V when it’s completely discharged.
+If the battery isn’t fully charged, it will diminish to 12.4V at 75%, 12V when it’s only operating at 25%, and down to 11.9V when it’s completely discharged.
 This data and the way it relates to the design of your battery should provide you with some useful insight into the functioning capacity of your car battery.

 Car Battery Load Tests